 Just before or just after retirement is a great time to visit a few properties on the market.
 You never know; your timing might be ideal to snap up that ‘screaming deal.’

 Go for the Step-Up in Basis

-To me the ‘Holy Grail’ of rental Real Estate investing (and investing in general) has got to be the ‘step-up in basis’ to fair market value at the time of death.
-I imagine, financially speaking, there is not much more of a fulfilling financial feeling than being able to use a property for 40 years and then at death bequeathing it to a loved one at the property’s fair market value, wiping away the taxable gain.
-And on top of that, make money on the deal in the process.
-There are not too many legal and ethical ways to get out of tax, but that is a pretty good one and it’s available to any property owner.
+The Holy Grail of rental Real Estate investing (and investing in general) has got to be the ‘step-up in basis’ to fair market value at the time of death.
+There must not be much more of a satisfying feeling to use and make money on a property, bequeath it at death and wipe away the taxable gains.
+There are very few legal and ethical ways to get out of tax, but that seems like a pretty good one, and it’s available to any property owner.

-Not All Properties Are Created Equal
+Not All Properties Are Equal

 Some rentals can be pretty reliable, others not so much.
 Real Estate ownership requires understanding how changes in the economy can affect property over the long haul and how income could fluctuate.
 Specific locations may truly be ‘recession-proof’, and it behooves one to attempt to find those options that provide a reasonably reliable income.
 That, in many cases, should be the endgame.
 Many retirees have benefited from using rental real estate as their primary supplement to social security.
 Some retirees would say it’s their version of an annuity, only better.
 It’s conceivably better because it’s an asset the individual still owns and can even use as a residence (i.e., the backyard rental or apartment complex).
 Or of course it can be sold off.